-While performing the Stellar network technical analysis, we have seen that its main value lies in its ability to transfer funds around the world and provide its low-cost financial services using its native currency – Lumens.
+While performing our Stellar network analysis, we have seen that its main value lies in its ability to transfer funds around the world and provide its low-cost financial services using its native currency – Lumens.
 However, the supply of Lumens is limited and has a 1% inflation rate per year – meaning that new Lumens are generated on a weekly basis and distributed throughout the network.
-All users vote where new Lumens should be distributed and those accounts that receive over %0.05 of all votes will receive these newly released funds.
+All users vote where new Lumens should be distributed and those accounts that receive a certain percentage of all votes will receive these newly released funds.

-Stellar technical analysis has proven that at the core of this network lie two powerful algorithms – one is the currency, Lumens, and the other is its ‘proof of work’ algorithm, the Federated Byzantine Agreement System (FBA).
+Stellar analysis has revealed that at the core of this network lie two powerful components – one is the currency, Lumens, and the other is its ‘proof of work’ algorithm, the Federated Byzantine Agreement System (FBA).
 The main carriers of value on the Stellar network are Lumens: these are units of digital currency that are built into the network and give the users the ability to move the funds around the world and create fast and secure transactions between various currencies for a very small fee.
-They are stored solely onto the Stellar network and cannot be taken out and moved.

 The utilization of Lumens as Stellar’s native currency has two main purposes: